2016 CRA Conference at Snowbird

 Speaker: Kentaro Toyama, University of Michigan

 In spite of the do-gooder rhetoric of Silicon Valley, it’s no secret that computing technology in and of itself cannot solve systemic social problems.
-Even after a golden age of digital innovation, poverty persists, inequality is rising, and politics is more polarized than ever.
-Then what should we as computer scientists do, if we genuinely want to contribute to a better world?
+Even after a golden age of digital innovation, poverty persists, economic inequality is rising, and politics is more polarized than ever.
+Given this, what should computer scientists do if they want to genuinely contribute to a better world?
 This talk offers suggestions for computing researchers and educators.

 July 19, 2016 (Tuesday)